 1 To everything there is a season, and a time to every purpose under heaven: 2 A time to be born, and a time to die; a time to plant, and a time to pluck up that which is planted; 3 A time to kill, and a time to heal; a time to break down, and a time to build up; 4 A time to weep, and a time to laugh; a time to mourn, and a time to dance; Ecclesiastes 3:1-4

 Evolutionary education claims that the Earth is approximately 4.6 billion years old, and the age of the Universe as 13+ billion years.
 Based on ideas presented at various stages of learning, our perspective of relative time and our world view may have convinced us that the Earth "appears" to be very old.
 A trip to the Grand Canyon might serve as an example that this geologic wonder was carved over millions of years.
 The concept, as recited by the tour guides, is accepted without questioning what an old or a young Earth might actually look like.
 But, have we considered the evidence?

 Mt.
-St. Helens and Catastrophism, an article by Steven A. Austin, Ph.D. writing for the Institute for Creation Research, describes how a perspective of evolutionary ages is challenged by observing the evidence rather than trusting indoctrinated notions.
-In May of 1980, a catastrophic volcanic explosion occurred that dramatically changed the region's appearance in just several days.
+St. Helens and Catastrophism, an article by Steven A. Austin, Ph.D. writing for the Institute for Creation Research, describes how a perspective of evolutionary ages are challenged by observing the evidence rather than trusting indoctrinated notions.
+In May of 1980, a catastrophic volcanic explosion occurred in the state of Washington that dramatically changed the region's appearance in just several days.
 The eruption and its aftermath carved a 1/40th scale of the Grand Canyon, giving the appearance that the topography was formed over millions of years rather than by a recent event.
 An excellent DVD entitled Mt.
-St. Helens has been produced by Dr. Austin which introduces verifiable evidence that demonstrates how perceptions may change when the evidence is analyzed using scientific methodology.
+St. Helens has been produced by Dr. Austin which introduces verifiable evidence that demonstrates how perceptions may change when the evidence is analyzed objectively using scientific methodology.

 click Mt.
 St. Helens image to enlarge